 Braking is one of the most important aspects of driving, both in regular life and on the track.
 However, there is a lot more skill involved in braking in a race car, as every fraction of a second counts.
-There are a few different techniques you can use, each with their own pros and cons.
+Left foot braking and heel toe are two very important techniques.

 The 4 main differences between left-foot braking and heel-toe braking are: